Dog Corner

 Just a Tweet!Make a SharePin it!Share it!Mix it!

-How To Stop A Dog From Marking Outside?
 You probably know that most dogs will mark their territory.
 You can see that happening every single time you take him for a walk.
-Most owners accept and some even appreciate this behavior.
+Most owners accept, and some even appreciate, this behavior.
 They believe their dog is the alpha.
 But, some don’t.
-How to stop a dog from marking outside?
-This is the question those owners have and now we will answer it.
+How do I stop a dog from marking outside?
+This is the question those owners have, and now we will answer it.

-Usually male, intact dogs will mark territory.
+Usually, intact male dogs will mark territory.
 They will use pee for this purpose.
 Believe it or not, all male dogs have a small amount of pee stored in their bladder for this purpose.
 This means that they can pee at any given moment.
-Some will pee on every single lamppost while others on every corner of the street.
+Some will pee on every single lamppost, while others will do so on every corner of the street.
 It can be problematic, especially if you have 2 or 3 male dogs who do this all the time.
 Your walks will last for hours.

-The goal of this is to tell other dogs or better said members of the same species that your dog owns that territory or he was there.
-This is also used to reveal details about social status, maturity, and also reproductive status.
+The goal of this is to tell other dogs or, better yet, members of the same species, that your dog owns that territory or was there.
+This is also used to reveal details about social status, maturity, and reproductive status.

 Usually, male dogs will start doing this at age 6-12 months or once they reach sexual maturity.